Our staff are here to assist faculty with the proposal and budget development process to help secure grant funding.

 Proposals should be prepared for electronic submission.
 If you wish, you can convert these to PDF documents prior to submission.

-Faculty must provide their USCERA (USC Electronic Research Administration) login information and electronic copies of the proposal budget, budget narrative and proposal narrative to the Director of Grants and Contracts.
-The OGC will upload and submit the proposal through USCERA for internal approvals.
+Faculty must provide their University of South Carolina Electronic Research Administration (USCERA) login information and electronic copies of the proposal budget, budget narrative and proposal narrative to the Director of Grants and Contracts.
+We will upload and submit the proposal through USCERA for internal approvals.
 All proposals must be submitted through USCERA for internal approvals.

 Once the form has been submitted, it is automatically routed through an approval chain that includes the department chair, the dean, and the University designee in Sponsored Awards Management (SAM).
 The proposal can only be changed by the originator, so if any changes are needed, the proposal is denied, with comments about the reason, so that the proposal can be modified and resubmitted.
 All communications regarding proposal disapprovals or other matters will be coordinated through the Director of Grants and Contracts.